7uperior/famlafl/docs/source/portfolio_optimisation/hierarchical_equal_risk_contribution.rst

 .. tip::
     |h4| Different Linkage Methods |h4_|
-    The following linkage methods are supported by the HERC class in mlfinlab.
+    The following linkage methods are supported by the HERC class in famlafl.
 (The following is taken directly from and we highly recommend you read):

     `Papenbrock, J., 2011.
 Asset Clusters and Asset Networks in Financial Risk Management and Portfolio Optimization (Doctoral